 CSA 9's Zone A was formed on December 23, 1969.
-This zone was created to provide for the costs associated with the installation and maintenance of residential and commercial street lighting along over 141 miles of the unincorporated County road network.
-Zone A is specific to unincorporated residential and commercial areas that choose to have streetlights.
-Zone A pays for the installation and maintenance on streetlights within this zone.
+This zone was created to provide for the costs associated with the installation and maintenance of residential and commercial street lighting for over 141 miles of the unincorporated county road network.
+Zone A is specific to unincorporated residential and commercial areas that choose to have streetlights, as shown in Figure 4 on page 26.
+Zone A pays for the installation and maintenance of streetlights within this zone.
 Neighborhood street lighting is funded through an assessment charge that is collected on the property tax bill.
-Exhibit 4 provides a copy of the 1969 formation resolution.
+Appendix 4 provides a copy of the 1969 formation resolution.

-The County currently provides street lighting in portions of Felton, Ben Lomond, Brookdale, and Boulder Creek as well as Davenport, Live Oak, Aptos, Seascape, La Selva Beach, Freedom, and Corralitos.
+The County currently provides street lighting to portions of Felton, Ben Lomond, Brookdale, and Boulder Creek as well as Davenport, Live Oak, Aptos, Seascape, La Selva Beach, Freedom, and Corralitos.
 The original street lighting districts are listed in Table I below: